senior1805/DEVOPS-CHALLENGE/README.md

 }
 ```

 - We add the two instance to the backend set.
-Remeber to open port 5000

 ```
 #Adding Instance 1 to Backend set